 If you don’t have a treadmill, you can also walk outside, or not spend a lot of money on a folding treadmill like this one.
 If you want to get fancy, you can order a Treadly.
 These are the “quiet” brands that you can use on calls and not have everyone distracted on calls by your treadmill noise.

 If you don’t want to pay that much, you can also get a mini stair stepper for under 100 bucks, which can give you just a great full body and a core workout.
 I have one of these, and it’s more compatible with working into calls because you can easily hop off and go to your computer if you need to talk (it’s not as onerous to shut off as a treadmill).

 Strength training options

 I design my own workouts, and I give that roadmap to you in my guide to strength training.

 Jillian Michaels has a strength training program on her app that is good fir beginners, guides you through it, and gives you a set program of weight lifting and HIIT every day.

 Fitplan is another guided strength training program with available at home and gym workouts.
 You have a choice of different trainers and different programs focused on fat loss are toning.
 There are definitive categories for both gym and home workouts.
-In particular, there is a “fitplan her” workout with different trainers, that is specifically aimed at women.

 Two other programs that are more “self-customize” are the Fitbod and Strong apps.
 You can read my review of these apps in this post.
 Those two apps are good if you already have a strong foundation in strength training but want to mix up your routine.